nmalcolm/ipcamshell/README.md

 Password: hunter2
 ```

 If you wish to kill the web server (to prevent someone from accessing the web interface temporarily), run the `killswitch` command.
 Note that the camera will continue to record regardless of this.
-Shutting the server down *might* switch the camera off, although that's complete speculation.